Evan Wright: Military reporting

 In 2002, Wright went to Afghanistan on assignment for Rolling Stone.

 In 2003, he was embedded with the 1st Reconnaissance Battalion of the United States Marine Corps during the early stages of the 2003 invasion of Iraq.
-Wright spent his entire time embedded in a recon team led by then Sergeant Brad Colbert.
+Wright spent his entire time embedded in a recon team led by then-Sergeant Brad Colbert.
 He was under fire with the Marines for several weeks, and accompanied them "on point" (i.e., in the lead vehicle).
 One of the Marines in the unit told The New York Times, "He was in the worst possible place to have a reporter.
 During the first firefight, he took 10 rounds in his door."
-Wright expressed admiration for the Marines, but warned them that a reporter's motto is "charm and betray".
+Wright expressed admiration for the Marines, but warned them that a reporter's motto is "charm and betray."
 He published a series of articles for Rolling Stone magazine titled "The Killer Elite" which, in 2004, received the National Magazine Award for Reporting, the top prize in magazine writing.
 He then wrote Generation Kill.

 In 2007, he returned to Iraq when the surge in U.S. forces was beginning.
 Wright interviewed General David Petraeus and spent several weeks embedded with U.S. troops in Baghdad, Ramadi, and Diwania.
 He later criticized American television media for promoting misperceptions of the war.
 He also criticized some U.S. political leaders, including Senate Majority Leader Harry Reid, for calling the surge a failure before it had been fully implemented.

 Television and film

 HBO adapted Generation Kill into an eponymous television miniseries first aired in 2008; Wright is portrayed by Lee Tergesen.
 Wright himself served as a writer and consulting producer on the project, collaborating closely with Emmy-winning producer David Simon.

 Wright was hired by Paramount to write a script about Miami's "Cocaine Cowboys" Jon Roberts and Mickey Munday for Peter Berg to direct.
-The screenplay is based on a book Wright wrote about Roberts, published by Crown Books.
-Actor Mark Wahlberg is producing the film and plans to star in it.
+The screenplay was based on a book Wright wrote about Roberts, published by Crown Books.
+Actor Mark Wahlberg was producing the film with plans to star in it, but the film did not make it out of preproduction.

 In 2010, it was announced that director Ole Bornedal was filming a movie inspired by an article Wright wrote for Time magazine called "Death of a Hostess".
 Wright's article was a profile of Japanese serial-rapist and killer Joji Obara he wrote in Tokyo for Time magazine.

 In 2012, he released the book American Desperado, co-written with Jon Roberts, who was featured in the documentary Cocaine Cowboys.
+In 2024, he appeared in the documentary Teen Torture, Inc, during which he discussed his time at The Seed, an early troubled teen industry program.